shtsai/PyPandas/README.md

 only showing top 20 rows
 '''

-# Instantiate KMeans Outlier Remover from the OutlierRemover factory
+# Instantiate Outlier Remover from the factory
+# Available choices are "kmeans", "bisectingkmeans", and "gaussian"
 km = OutlierRemover.factory("kmeans")

 # Check (default) parameters